onera/cwipi/doc/sphinx/source/new_cwipi/concepts.rst

 ------

 It is mandatory to define the interface mesh *before* creating field instances.
-The degrees-of-freedom (dof) of a Field can either be located at mesh nodes, cell centers or a user-defined points.
+The degrees-of-freedom (dof) of a Field can either be located at mesh nodes, cell centers or user-defined points.
 There can be no more than one user-defined point cloud per Coupling object.

 For `Solver1` a field instance for sending the temperature will be created and another instance for receiving the pressure.